rodrigorodrigues/microservices-design-patterns/README.md

 [![Build Status](https://travis-ci.org/rodrigorodrigues/microservices-design-patterns.svg?branch=master)](https://travis-ci.org/rodrigorodrigues/microservices-design-patterns)
 [![codecov](https://codecov.io/gh/rodrigorodrigues/microservices-design-patterns/branch/master/graph/badge.svg)](https://codecov.io/gh/rodrigorodrigues/microservices-design-patterns)

-The main idea of this project is how to apply `Microservice Architecture by Chris Richardson` in multiple languages.
+The main idea for this project is to show a case of `Microservice Architecture` using multiple languages.

-Most all services are made in `Java with Spring Boot 2 + Webflux(Reactive Programming) + MongoDB` but there is one in `NodeJS` and web app using `React`.
+Most all services are made in `Java with Spring Boot 2 + Webflux(Reactive Programming) + MongoDB` but there is one in `NodeJS`, `Kotlin` and web app using `React`.

-This pattern could be applied for any language.

-Inspired from the book [Microservices Patterns](https://www.manning.com/books/microservices-patterns) by `Chris Richardson - @crichardson`.
+Inspired by book [Microservices Patterns](https://www.manning.com/books/microservices-patterns)(`Chris Richardson - @crichardson`).

 ## Contents